FlowFuse/website/company/communication.md

 When using Slack, prefer to keep discussions in a thread.
 This reduces scroll back, and focusses channels.

+Note that knowledge in Slack is empemeral, it's not a great storage of information.
+As such knowledge on a decision made in Slack, or elswhere, should always be recorded in the GitHub issue or Google Doc on that topic to keep a log that also works for asynchronous communication.

 ### Standup meetings

 Standup meetings are hard to scale across multiple timezones.
 To make standups